Want to Run a Marathon?

 Commitment will be easier if you have a reason to run a marathon, it could be for a charity that really means something to you, health reasons, weight loss…

 Having reasons outside of just doing a marathon and aiming for a time, increases your focus in training or on mile 27 when you need that extra boost…

 Choose your first marathon carefully.
 Consider the following points before entering:

 - Try and choose a marathon where the weather is relatively cool… Marathon season, although not exclusively, in the UK are held in the Spring, usually perfect running temperature.

 - Flat course.
 Running up hills is tough at the best of times and although your training may involve running up hills, trying to run up a hill after 3 hours of running is tough…

 - Cut off time.
 This is the time you’re allowed to take to run the course, look for marathons that have a cut off time around 8 hours… That should give you more than enough time.
 If you’re a first timer, your main goal should be completion… You will be in a special club if you do.
 Only 0.5% of the population have completed a marathon…

-- There are hundreds of marathons you could enter, but picking a well-organised, well-supported marathon is a good place to start.
+- There are hundreds of marathons you could enter, but picking a well-organized, well-supported marathon is a good place to start.
 You will be amazed how much the crowd support and atmosphere will help you.
 My top 3 for support marathons would be:

 Select a training plan that works for you.
 Most training plans are 12 weeks long and are usually constructed to help you finish in a certain time.
 If you don’t have experience of running, I would suggest 18+ weeks before you are ‘match fit’.

 If you are starting from a low base and just getting moving, walking for a few minutes a day would be a good place to start.
 Then then you build to 15 minutes a day, 30 minutes a day until you’re ready to jog.